 My career in academia began in 2003 as a member of the part-time faculty at both Montserrat College of Art and Rhode Island School of Design.
 For over a decade I have endeavored to create a classroom environment that is engaging, entertaining, and challenging.
 In 2013 I became an Asst.
-Professor at Montserrat College of Art and I have achieved the rank of Senior Critic at Rhode Island School of Design.
+Professor at Montserrat College of Art and in 2018 I left my position as a Senior Critic at Rhode Island School of Design after 15 years.
 My decade plus as a visual arts educator has strengthened my belief that a student's concepts and "personal vision" are meaningless without the technical facility to manifest them, and that helping students find their "style" is not about exalting a feeble pursuit of learning the fundamentals.

 A FEW WORDS FROM THREE FORMER STUDENTS

 JENNIFER HOM, RISD '09 Illustrator/Doodler

 "I repeatedly enrolled in Shanth's courses for several reasons: he focused a great deal on the importance of using historic cultural references to solve contemporary design problems and he explained how to communicate meaning through the use of basic shapes.
 Most importantly, however, Shanth nurtures the development of a crucial aspect of any artist's career-- professionalism.
 Shanth made it clear that talent alone is not enough to succeed.
 One must present her/his work in a well designed/choreographed portfolio and have the ability to speak clearly and confidently about their work."

 "Shanth approaches life and teaching with a passion that always inspired me as a student, and still does today as a friend.
 When I took his character design class my senior year, he discussed metaphor, history, philosophy and mythology and in the process I learned a great deal about myself, and the common themes of the human experience."